-If you're building a new website for your business, one of the first decisions you'll face is whether to use WordPress or go with a custom-coded solution.
-Both approaches have real strengths — and real trade-offs.
+If you're building a new website for your business, one of the first decisions is whether to use WordPress or go with a custom-coded solution.
+Both have real strengths and real trade-offs.
 The right choice depends on your goals, your budget, and how you plan to grow.
+Let's break it down honestly.

 The Case for WordPress